HOW RETIREMENT ASSETS ARE DIVIDED – NEW JERSEY EQUITABLE DISTRIBUTION

 Once the divorce is final, an ex-spouse loses the right it might have had as a spouse to the other spouse’s retirement accounts.
 Without the proper court order(s) dividing and transferring the account(s), an ex-spouse will lose access to the money.
 The account-holding spouse can do with the asset what he or she wishes at that point.
 With retirement accounts often being a significant asset in a divorce case, losing access to the account is a huge loss.
 Similarly, if an ex-spouse dies before the division and transfer occurs, and the divorce is final, the account will not be given to the former spouse, instead it will be subject to the account holder’s estate, which may not include the surviving ex-spouse.
 Either scenario means that the other spouse loses out on potentially lucrative retirement assets.

 The process of dividing retirement assets requires significant attention in a divorce case.
-If you have questions about the division of retirement assets in a New Jersey divorce, or you need legal advice about the preparation of court orders transferring retirement assets, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.
+If you have questions about the division of retirement assets in a New Jersey divorce, or you need legal advice about the preparation of court orders transferring retirement assets, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.